uu-sml/sml-book-page/index.md

 3. **Basic parametric models for regression and classification**
    - Linear regression
    - Logistic regression
-   - Nonlinear input transformations and regularization
+   - Nonlinear input transformations and regularization (not in draft yet)
    - Nonlinear parametric models (not in draft yet)
 4. **Understanding, evaluating and improving the performance**
    - Expected new data error: performance in production